rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

 #  General Documentation Guidelines

    YANG modules under review are likely to be contained in Internet- Drafts (I-Ds).
-All guidelines for I-D authors [ID-Guidelines] MUST be followed.
+All guidelines for I-D authors {{ID-Guidelines}} MUST be followed.
 The guidelines for RFCs should be followed and are defined in the following: {{?RFC7322}} (and any future RFCs that obsolete it), {{RFC-STYLE}}, and {{?RFC7841}}.

-   The following sections MUST be present in an I-D containing a module:
+   The following sections MUST be present in an I-D containing a YANG module:

    * Narrative sections
    * Definition sections